cfkubo/dbmigrate.ai/README.md

 - **SQL Execution:** Executes SQL scripts on the target PostgreSQL database.
 - **Data Migration:** Migrates data from Oracle tables to their PostgreSQL counterparts.
 - **Verification:** Verifies the converted SQL against the target PostgreSQL database to ensure compatibility and correctness.
+- **llm autocorrect** failed jobs are retried with llm for syntax auto correction.
 - **Web UI:** An intuitive Gradio-based web interface for:
     - Database connection management (Oracle and PostgreSQL).
     - Metadata extraction from Oracle.